More Than Just an Apology: Making Amends

 The eighth step in any 12 Step Program is all about making amends to those we’ve hurt.
 The path of addiction is a treacherous one, and more often than not, addicts leave a lot of “casualties” in their wake.
 Many friendships are torn or even lost altogether.
-Some families are split apart or harmed.
+Some families have split apart or harmed.
 Perhaps you can relate because you’ve lost some people whom you considered to be dear friends or loved ones, and it was all because of the power your addiction held over your life.

 Now that you’re on the path toward recovery, you’ve come to this all-important eighth step.
 It’s challenging, but it is vital to your success.
 The question is, how do you go about making amends?
 Where do you even begin when the hurt has been so great and the pain has been almost unbearable?